 Puppy Supply List

-I currently feed Stella & Chewys Beef Freeze Dried or frozen raw food.
+I currently feed Stella & Chewys Beef frozen raw food.
 It also comes in a freeze dried that does not need refrigeration.
 Please do not change anything the first couple of weeks that you get your puppy home since it is a high stress time and could result in loose stool.
 I do occasionally switch the protein source after the first three months with each new bag to reduce allergies later in life.
 I believe raw is the most natural choice for dogs.
 If selecting another brand, please consider a grain free source that does not contain corn, wheat or soy.

 - Hip Supplements.
 I recommend Glyco Flex III chewables for at least the first year of life while your puppy is going through rapid growth.
 I break them in half and feed one daily.
-I order this from Amazon.
 Also, the Wholistic Pet Organics Canine Complete plus Joint Mobility is great to sprinkle on their food daily.

 - Stainless steel or ceramic water and food bowl.

 - Collar with ID tag and leash.